Gildon/imdb-search-focus/README.md

 # imdb-search-focus
-A Firefox extension that sets focus on the navbar search box automatically
+A Firefox extension that sets focus on IMDB's search box automatically